marcopennekamp/lore/specification/modules.md

 # Modules

 **Modules** separate top-level definitions into logical units.
 Modules are *not* restricted to files or library bounds: you can declare a module anywhere, regardless of the source file's name.
 You can split a module across many files, and declare multiple modules in the same file.
-You can even extend a module first declared in a library with additional specialized functions, types, global variables, and modules.
+You can even extend a module first declared in a library (including Lore's standard library Pyramid) with additional specialized functions, types, global variables, and modules.
 Modules can be nested arbitrarily.

 A module can be **declared** in two ways:

-1. **At the top of a file**, a declaration `module Name` will include all other declarations in the file into the module called `Name`.
+1. **At the top of a file**, a declaration `module Name` will include all other declarations in the file in the module called `Name`.
 Each file can only have a single top module declaration.
 2. With a **block scope**, a module can be declared at any declaration-level position in the file.
 All declarations inside the module's block will be put into the module.

 A declaration inside a module is called a **module member**.
 Module members may be accessed with the member access notation: `Module.member`.
 Such an expression is also called a **module path**.